Advertisement

 Other changes include:

-• empowering people to access information on their care and improving the flow of information across care settings
+• Empowering people to access information on their care and improving the flow of information across care settings

-• improving access to independent advocacy to guarantee people are heard and involved in decisions about their own care
+• Improving access to independent advocacy to guarantee people are heard and involved in decisions about their own care

-• creating a National Chief Social Work Adviser role to provide professional leadership and champion the sector, as part of plans for a new National Social Work Agency.
+• Creating a National Chief Social Work Adviser role to provide professional leadership and champion the sector, as part of plans for a new National Social Work Agency

 Social Care Minister Maree Todd said: ‘More than 200,000 people across Scotland access care each year.